gibsonaj-ag59/convential-naming/README.md

 # CaseParser

 CaseParser is a Python class that provides string formatting for different common programming cases.
-It can parse and format strings in different casing styles such as lower case, camel case, pascal case, and upper case.
+It can parse and format strings in different casing styles such as lower case, camel case, pascal case, and upper case any case can be infused with any string as a seperator.
 It also provides an option to drop vowels from the words.

 ## Usage